 Bellever Forest has a delicious sparkling stream which bounces between granite boulders.
 There are lots of marked trails around Bellever and a good mix of easy and more challenging walks.
 There is much history here, with the historic bridleway, The Lich Way, and lots of ancient ruins and archaeological sites.
 This is also a good place to spot the iconic Dartmoor Ponies.

 Spitchwick is a fantastic forest clearing beside a sparkling river, perfect for wild swimming.
 There's lots of room here for dogs to roam.
 In the summer, the clearing becomes full of picnicking families, but the area is quiet for the rest of the year.
 Even in Summer it is easy to get away from the crowds by following the stream into the woods.
 Spitchwick is at its best in autumn when the leaves turn golden brown.

-Near to Two Bridges is the atmospheric Wistman’s Wood, one of our 5 best places to visit in the South West.
+Near to Two Bridges is the atmospheric Wistman’s Wood.
 Few places match the moody, brooding presence of this ancient wood.
 Mosses coat the twisty oaks, and lichens hang down like webs.
 The floor is dotted with moss-covered boulders which sit grandly among the heather and ferns.
 My dog loves to clamber and sniff among these boulders, and the whole area is absolutely beautiful.
 There is a long track up to the woods which follows a small stream.